What Causes a Bulging Disc?

-Bulging or herniated discs are often a cause of pain in the low back and legs.
-The low back is normally the site of disc herniation, and it is comprised of 5 vertebrae, known as the lumbar vertebrae.
-Between each of these bony elements of the spine is a fibrous pad with a firm outer rim known as the annulus fibrosis, surrounding a central area that is filled with a substance that is gel-like and is called the nucleus pulposus.
+Bulging or herniated discs often causes pain in the lower back and legs.
+The lower back is normally the site of disc herniation.
+5 vertebrae, known as the lumbar vertebrae, make up the low back.
+Between each vertebrae, there is a fibrous pad with a firm outer rim known as the annulus fibrosis.
+Surrounding this is a central area filled with a gel-like substance called the nucleus pulposus.

 The vertebrae surround the spinal cord, and nerves exit through small openings between the vertebral bodies.
 Degenerative changes occur as we age and the outer rim of the protective disc may rupture, allowing the inner gel to escape.
 Chemical changes cause the discs to weaken.
 The disc may protrude into the spinal canal or may impinge on the spinal nerve.
 The end stage of this process occurs when the central gel of the nucleus pulposus breaks through the disc.